Fabioni/Typst-TUM-Thesis-Template/template/main.typ

     #lorem(60)
   ],
   acknowledgements: [
-    These are the acknowledgements, remove this argument if you don't need them ],
+    These are the acknowledgements.
+Remove this argument if you don't need them.

+    Alternatively, you can list people, institutions or other entities that contributed to the successful completion of this thesis.
+  ],
   submissionDate: datetime.today().display("[day].[month].[year]"),
   showTitleInHeader: true,
-  draft: draft,
-)
+  draft: draft, // Do not change this here, rather change it in utils.typ )

 // Settings for Body //